lgatto/TeachingMaterial/README.md

 Most of the courses are taught at the University of Cambridge, UK, and some have been adapted and exported outside.
 Each material subdirectory has its own repository; `TeachingMaterial` aggregates a snapshot as a central entry point.
 Aggregation is done using `git-subtree` and will be documented soon.
-The local copies linking to external repositories are prefixed with and underscore.
+The local copies linking to external repositories are prefixed with an underscore.

-Unless otherwise stated, all material is licensed under [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/) CC-BY-SA.
+Unless otherwise stated, all material is licensed under a [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).

 ## Material

 ### spr
-- Descrition: Scientific Programmign with `R`, MPhil in Computational Biology
+- Description: Scientific Programmign with `R`, MPhil in Computational Biology
 - Author: [Stephen Eglen](http://www.damtp.cam.ac.uk/user/sje30/) with contributions from [Laurent Gatto](https://github.com/lgatto)
 - Original repository: https://github.com/lgatto/spr
 - More details: https://github.com/lgatto/spr#readme